 Knowing what resources (including time) are available to you can help you choose an appropriate goal that is challenging yet likely.

 The more concrete the running goal, the more likely you are to keep it.
-Set a concrete running goal using the SMART way of setting goals.
+Set your running goal by using the SMART method.

 A SMART goal is a tool used to set people up for success when setting goals.
 It is an acronym that stands for:

-Specific – don’t be vague in setting your goal.
+- Specific – don’t be vague when setting your goal.
 Define exactly WHAT you’re going to do, HOW you’re going to do it, and WHEN it’s going to get done.

-Measurable – your goal (and training to get there) should be something you can track and measure.
-Look for metrics and KPIs you can track so you can follow your progress
+- Measurable – your goal (and training to get there) should be something you can track and measure.
+Look for metrics you can track so you can follow your progress

 The SMART goal-setting strategy is a useful tool for runners.
-Instead of setting a vague goal to “run more in 2022,” it encourages runners to drill down to actionable tips that can be measured and celebrated.
+Instead of setting a vague goal to “run more,” it encourages runners to drill down to actionable tips that can be measured and celebrated.

 An example of a SMART goal for a runner could be: